RobinPetit/WP/README.md

         if(it == _myStr.cend())
             std::cout << "Z not found in _myStr!\n";//~ std::endl is not always necessary

-        //Locally use a namespace can be useful sometimes using namespace std::placeholders;
+        // Locally use a namespace can be useful sometimes using namespace std::placeholders;
         const std::string var{"X"};
         //~ I said whenever possible, everything is possible with STL!